ParentSquare/faulty/README.md

 ### Currently Active

 - [semian](https://github.com/Shopify/semian): A resiliency toolkit that
   includes circuit breakers.
-It uses adapters to auto-wire circuits, and it has only in-memory storage by design.
+It auto-wires circuits for MySQL, Net::HTTP, and Redis.
+It has only in-memory storage by design.
+Its core components are written in C, which allows it to be faster than pure ruby.
-- [circuitbox](https://github.com/yammer/circuitbox): Similar in design to
+- [circuitbox](https://github.com/yammer/circuitbox): Also uses a block syntax to manually define circuits.
-  Faulty, but with a different API.
 It uses Moneta to abstract circuit storage to allow any key-value store.

 ### Previous Work